aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/running-validator-node/using-aws.md

     node1-aptos-node-0-validator-0                1/1     Running   0          4h30m
     ```

 Now you have successfully completed setting up your node.
+Make sure that you have set up one machine to run a validator node and a second machine to run a validator fullnode.